 “…wish I could just kill him.
 Strangle him.
 Beat him… Find a nice cliff and just start to lead him…”

-“We’re glad you made it,” Victor says, loosening his grip.
+“We’re glad you made it,” Carlo says, loosening his grip.

 “Us too,” Tom says.
 His family aren’t huggers.